• Skip to primary navigation

 What constitutes abuse in a relationship?

-Abuse in a relationship can take many forms, including physical harm, emotional manipulation, economic control, and psychological threats.
-It’s characterized by a pattern of behavior used to gain or maintain power and control over an intimate partner.
+Abuse manifests in many forms, including physical violence, emotional manipulation, economic control, and psychological threats.
+It is characterized by behaviors aimed at gaining or maintaining power over a partner.

 How can I safely leave an abusive relationship?

-Leaving an abusive relationship requires careful planning to ensure your safety.
-This may include reaching out to trusted friends or family, creating a secret escape plan, and contacting local resources or hotlines for support.
-Professional guidance and legal advice may also be necessary.
+Leaving an abusive situation requires a detailed plan for your safety.
+It might involve confiding in trusted individuals, preparing a secret escape plan, and reaching out to local resources for support.
+Legal advice may also be needed.

 What are the long-term effects of being in an abusive relationship?